|Arc Card Pay-As-You-Go (90 min within Edmonton)

 Bicycles and folding bicycles are not allowed inside ETS buses for safety reasons, however, all ETS buses are equipped with bike racks on the front of the bus (except On Demand Transit buses) to accommodate passengers using bikes for part of their commute.
 Two adult-sized bicycles can fit on a bike rack at one time.
-Starting August 30, 2021, bicycles and folding bicycles will be allowed on the LRT at all times of the day provided they comply with conditions outlined in Municipal Bylaw 8353.
+Bicycles and folding bicycles are allowed on the LRT at all times of the day provided they comply with conditions outlined in Municipal Bylaw 8353.

-Note: Bicycles are not allowed in bike racks on ETS buses providing inter-municipal highway trips (Routes 540, 560, 561, 580 and 747).
+Note: Bicycles are not allowed in bike racks on ETS buses providing regional trips (Routes 540, 560, 580 and 747).
 The bike racks were not designed to securely hold a bike at highway speed and there is the potential for a bike to become loose and fall off during the trip.